Desbeers/Chord-Provider/README.md

 ## visionOS

-- It breaks with every update.
+- Currently 'DocumentGroup' is partly broken.
 - It is the future; however, not yet.

 ### Limitations